Frequently Asked Questions

 What will a typical session of the learning cohort look like?

-During the 2021 calendar year, we anticipate that most if not all sessions will happen online.
+The 2021 cohort year will continue with an all-virtual format.
 Initial sessions will include an orientation for using program dashboards, and training on basic tools and processes for continuous quality improvement.
 Learning groups will then be organized around content area and also around programs with similar demographics.
 Additional content areas will be identified by areas of emerging needs (e.g. managing remote learning, trauma informed approaches, etc.).
 Subsequent sessions will be organized around program’s improvement initiatives — breaking down the CQI process, findings, and lessons learned, to enable programs to learn from and support one another through the quality improvement journey.

 Why can’t we just do this ourselves, without the Q.I.
 Network?